countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

   * We work in different timezones, and also need time to focus so nearly all communication is `asynchronous`.
 This means it will often be a few hours to a day before you get a response to Slack or Email messages.
   * Some communication doesn't work well asynchronously.
 Such as complex or emotionally charged conversations.
 For these, use a voice medium (appear.in or phone)
   * Being brief in email/slack amongst ourselves is ok.
+  * There are arguably two "modes" we work in.
+"Focus mode" and "Collaboration mode".
+Slack is great when you're in collaboration mode, but it's ok to turn off all channels and focus on your work too.

 ### Calendar Expectations:
   * We do reply to calendar invitations (within 24h, because that's the maximum frequency for checking email)